(Or Rich just enjoying beer)

 Rich rating: 4/5

-I remember trying this beer upon my first visit to Mongolia many years ago, it wasn't a beer then although it did come in a plastic bottle.
+I remember trying this brand upon my first visit to Mongolia many years ago, it wasn't the same beer back then and it did come in a plastic bottle.
 GEM craft though is a nice brew and goes down a little too quickly though.
 A beer for a real beer drinker, not the best you will ever taste although here in Mongolia I have found a new favourite.

 Rich rating: 1/5